“I’m gonna pull the whole thing down. I’m going to bring the whole f****** diseased, corrupt temple down on your head. It’s gonna be biblical.”

 The first and second seasons are strong, both showcasing capturing antagonists in Vincent D’Onofrio’s Kingpin and Jon Bernthal’s Punisher.
 However, the show is limited due to a lack of character immersion in Daredevil himself.
 This is not on Charlie Cox, nor is it on Jamie Foxx in this production.
-An actor can go off script, sure, but can rarely demonstrate unrestricted range without a story which gives him an opportunity to.
+An actor can go off script, sure but can rarely demonstrate unrestricted range without a story which gives him an opportunity to.
 Daredevil ends up being the least interesting character in his own show.

-The third and final season is easily the best because the studio and crafters introduce Daredevil’s own inner turmoil in a more expansive way, filling up a canvas that was half beautiful, half lightly trodden, perfecting a balance that was never quite there in its two previous predecessors.
+The third and final season is easily the best because the studio and crafters introduce Daredevil’s own inner turmoil in a more expansive way, filling up a canvas that was half beautiful, half lightly trodden, perfecting a balance never quite there in its two previous predecessors.
 Daredevil was more a plot pusher than a fleshed out enigma and finally witnessing the studio add that last evasive piece does bring fulfilled resolution.

 And it’s possible Rice doesn’t feel guilty about anything that transpires.
 After all, he didn’t kill anyone but the idea that any of the moral quandaries associated with the situation never arise in someone who is portrayed as rather intelligent is a bit of a headscratcher.
-I can think of three specific scenes where the opportunity was scratched like someone might poke at a lottery card but not investigated further, only hinted at.
+I can think of three specific scenes where the opportunity was nibbled like someone might poke at a lottery card but not investigated further, only hinted at.
 I’m all about hints.
 Hints are for the wise, for those who pay attention, who notice the details.
-Some things should not be hinted at and this is an example of someone and something getting too clever for their own good or perhaps not clever enough.
+Some things should not be merely suggested and this is an example of someone and something getting too clever for their own good or perhaps not clever enough.

 Once again, if you’re new to my blog, I’ve always ranked movies on a scale of 0-100 (I don’t know why, I just always have).
 Here’s the grading scale.